skeeto/skeeto.github.com/_posts/2019-07-10-Predictable-Passphrase-Derived-PGP-Keys.markdown

 There's a lot that can be configured from this interface.

+If you just need the public key to publish or share, the `--public` (`-p`) option will suppress the private parts and output only a public key.
+It works well in combination with ASCII armor, `--armor` (`-a`).
+For example, to put your public key on the clipboard:

+    $ passphrase2pgp -u '...' -ap | xclip

+The tool can create detached signatures (`--sign`, `-S`) entirely on its own, too, so you don't need to import the keys into GnuPG just to make
+signatures:

+    $ passphrase2pgp --sign --uid '...' program.exe

+This would create a file named `program.exe.sig` with the detached signature, ready to be verified by another OpenPGP implementation.
+In fact, you can hook it directly up to Git for signing your tags and commits without GnuPG:

+    $ git config --global gpg.program passphrase2pgp

+This only works for signing, and it cannot verify (`verify-tag` or `verify-commit`).

+It's pretty tedious to enter the `--uid` option all the time, so, if omitted, passphrase2pgp will infer the User ID from the environment variables REALNAME and EMAIL.
+Combined with the KEYID environment variable (see the README for details), you can easily get away with *never* storing your keys: only generate them on demand when needed.

+That's how I intend to use passphrase2pgp.
+When I want to sign a file, I'll only need one option, one passphrase prompt, and a few seconds of
+patience:

+    $ passphrase2pgp -S path/to/file

 #### January 1, 1970

 The first time you run the tool you might notice one offensive aspect of